polarbit/trial-wingson/README.md

 * I did not write unit or integration tests for Airports and Airlines contexts to save time for other core contexts.
 * For DAL layer, I just tested RepositorBase; which covers most of the scenarios.
 * I could not properly start developing integration testing for Api layer.

-### Authentication

-* For testing and demo purposes, you can create a token using <https://jwt.io> with your secret.
-  * Or use the default secret `***SUPER SECRET KEY***` and default issuer `https://wingson.local`.
-* Subject(sub), Issuer(iss) and Expiration(exp) fields are required in the jwt token.

-### To Do

-- [x] Default Jwt Authentication + Cors
-- [x] Swashbuckle
-- [x] Unit test and integration test projects
-- [ ] Improve testing (and coverage) in Application Layer.
-- [ ] Improve testing in Api layer.
-- [ ] For the endpoint returning list of items; implement paging and sorting functionality.
-- [ ] ApplicationLayer Validation with Fluent Validation
-- [ ] Logging with Serilog
-- [x] Use AutoFixture instead of creasting test objects manually.
-(AutoFixture introdeced, partially done)
-- [ ] Add built-in token service for easy demo and testing; integrate with Swashbuckle.
-- [ ] Put validation logic in Domain layer into specific validator/business-rule objects.
-- [ ] Develop and throw custom specific exception classes rather then builtin framework exceptions.
-- [ ] Improve authentication with roles/scopes
-- [ ] Resolve all build warnings.
-- [ ] Extra: Add SQLLite persistency with Ef Core
-- [ ] Extra: Separate sample data project (Initial Dal project)
-- [ ] Extra : Use autofac and autofac modules.
-Put related dependencies inside its own module.
-- [ ] Extra : Abstract away MediatR library; introduce custom command/query dispatchers.
-- [ ] Prod : Restrict Cors hosts, if required.
-- [ ] Prod : Integrate with IdentityServer or an Idp; get secretkey from environment variable.
-- [ ] Prod : Setup monitoring and healtcheck.
-(E.g. RunScope, PRTG, NewRelics, Graylog/ELK alerts etc.)
-- [ ] Prod : Setup Azure CI/CD.
-Run unit & integration tests.
-Run and check code coverage.
-Deploy to feature based Azure Websites.
-- [ ] Prod : Integrate with SonarQube (or similar); add related steps into the CI/CD pipeline.

-### Authentication

-* For testing and demo purposes, you can create a token using <https://jwt.io> with your secret.
-(Or with the default secret)
-* Subject(sub), Issuer(iss) and Expiration(exp) fields are required in the jwt token.

 ### Example Create Booking Payload